General Liability Insurance protects your information technology business from lawsuits and damages that arise while doing business.

 - Personal and advertising injury for certain internet and media company types.
 If you design or create content for clients’ websites, or if your company is an internet service provider or internet search engine company, you may not be covered for the slander, libel, injuries to privacy, or copyright infringement sections of personal and advertising injury.
 If your company falls in this category, you will need an endorsement on your General Liability policy or a separate media liability policy.

-What are the limits of General Liability Insurance for IT professionals?
+What are the limits of General Liability Insurance?

 The limits of liability are the maximum amount the insurance company will pay for losses during a policy year.
 You can choose the limits of your policy with your insurance company; higher limits will require higher premiums.